TrueGeneralSociety/1800_202530_BBY01/README.md

 ## Acknowledgments

-- Trail data and images are for demonstration purposes only.
+- Deadlines are all gained from crowdsourcing data from users.
 - Code snippets were adapted from resources such as [Stack Overflow](https://stackoverflow.com/) and [MDN Web Docs](https://developer.mozilla.org/).
 - Icons sourced from [FontAwesome](https://fontawesome.com/) and images from [Unsplash](https://unsplash.com/).